SurfFill: Completion of LiDAR Point Clouds via Gaussian Surfel Splatting: Related Work

 \relworksubsection{Gaussian-based Surface Reconstruction} In the realm of geometric reconstruction, recent works~\cite{chen2023neusg, Yu2024GSDF} integrate 3D Gaussians with neural implicit surfaces or reconstruct the scene via Poisson surface reconstruction of rendered depth maps~\cite{guedon2024sugar,dai2024high}. \textit{Gaussian Opacity Fields (GOF)}~\cite{yu2024gaussian} utilizing 3D Gaussians, leverage explicit ray-splat intersections to enhance geometric reconstruction and incorporate Gaussian opacity in tetrahedral mesh extraction.

 Huang et al.~\cite{huang20242d} introduce the use of Gaussian surfels for surface reconstruction, on which we build upon.
 With \textit{2D Gaussian Splatting (2DGS)}, they employ flat primitives with optimizable central points $\mathbf{p}$, tangential vectors $\mathbf{t}_u$ and $\mathbf{t}_v$ and scaling values $\mathit{s_u}$ and $\mathit{s_v}$.
 When projected, this results in an intersection point $(u,v)$.
 The Gaussian's contribution is then calculated with $\mathcal{G}(u,v) = \exp\left(-0.5(u^2+v^2)\right).$ Surfels additionally have an optimizable opacity $\alpha$ as well as view-dependent appearance $c$ via three spherical harmonics bands.
 Rendering is done via alpha-blending in an efficient tile-based renderer.
 For geometric accuracy, normal consistency and depth distortion regularization are employed, and meshes are extracted via TSDF fusion.
 We also use Gaussian surfels in our pipeline.
 However, as also noted by recent works~\cite{yu2024gaussian}, using 2DGS for fine detail reconstruction is challenging.
 We solve this with a constrained reconstruction scheme in combination with scale regularization.
-Adjacent to our work, Jiang et al.~\cite{jiang2024li} use LiDAR to improve geometric reconstruction.
-However, they retain artifacts by restricting Gaussians to the original surface without filling gaps.
+Adjacent to our work, \textit{Li-GS}~\cite{jiang2024li} uses LiDAR depth as a surface regularizer for geometric reconstruction but explicitly restricts Gaussian primitives to the original LiDAR surface, retaining rather than filling geometric gaps. \textit{Tclc-GS}~\cite{zhao2024tclc} tightly couples LiDAR and camera data for real-time novel view synthesis in outdoor autonomous-driving scenarios with sparse, sweep-based acquisition patterns, a fundamentally different goal and setting from the room- and building-scale indoor completion we target.
+Both methods are discussed further in Sec.~\ref{sec:evaluation} in the context of the LiDAR completion task.

 In this work, we present the first approach to evaluate artifacts and complete LiDAR scans using Gaussian Splatting.